rose-collectionservices/collection-services-manual/08-RESTRICTION POLICIES/readme.md

   * Letters of recommendation for faculty written for the purpose of grants, etc. do not need to be restricted.

 * G.	Medical records and patient/client files are restricted for 100 years from the date of creation.
+  * Attorney-client privileged records are restricted for 100 years.
+This applies to legal documents reflecting an exchange with a client or a potential client made for the purpose of obtaining professional legal advice.

 ## 8.5 Restricting and redacting materials during physical processing